Global LNG demand is increasing

 See past activities and opportunities for companies like Gulf Energy below:

-Australia is closer to most high potential Asian markets than its closest LNG exporting competitors, Qatar and the USA.
+Australia is closer to most high potential Asian markets than its biggest LNG exporting competitors, Qatar and the USA.

 Australia has failed to maintain a steady stream of new gas production projects being brought online.

 More than $200 billion of LNG projects were approved for final investment decisions (FIDs) in Australia before 2012.
-Since then, Woodside’s Scarborough project is the only LNG capacity project to reach FID (in November 2021).
+Since then, the Woodside Scarborough Project (Pluto Train 2 Expansion) and the Santos Barossa Project are the only LNG projects to reach FID, with the latter being primarily a backfill project to extend the life of the Darwin LNG facility.

-Without further investment in new LNG trains and upstream infrastructure, Australia may lose its position as a major LNG exporter and will almost certainly lose its energy security.
+Without further investment in new LNG trains and upstream infrastructure, Australia will lose its position as a major LNG exporter and will almost certainly lose its energy security.